Back to Home Page

 drastically reduce the

-price of our scheduling software to the level of
+price of our scheduling software to an affordable level for a

 schedule, Schedlyzer Lite is almost as powerful as Schedlyzer.

 It is based on a versatile scheduling paradigm and advanced

 scheduling algorithms and is an outcome of several years of

 research and practical experience in scheduling.
 For many job

 shops, this low-cost tool can still give a better schedule than

 any other commercial job shop scheduling software.
 In a single